Energy-weighted sum rule for nuclear density functional theory: Acknowledgments

 \section{Acknowledgments}

 Discussions with Markus Kortelainen and Witold Nazarewicz are acknowledged.
-This work is supported by the JSPS KAKENHI Grant Number 16K17680 and 17H05194.
-Numerical calculations were performed at the COMA (PACS-IX) and Oakforest-PACS Systems through the Multidisciplinary Cooperative Research Program in Center for Computational Sciences, University of Tsukuba.
+This work is supported by the JSPS KAKENHI Grants No. 16K17680 and No. 17H05194, and the JSPS-NSFC Bilateral Program for the Joint Research Project on ``Nuclear mass and life for unravelling mysteries of r-process.''
+Numerical calculations were performed at the COMA (PACS-IX) and Oakforest-PACS Systems through the Multidisciplinary Cooperative Research Program of the Center for Computational Sciences, University of Tsukuba.